gauthamvasan/gauthamvasan.github.io/_posts/2023-10-25-simulators-and-moravec-paradox.md

 However, the current use of LLMs has been more focused on symbolic planning, requiring additional low-level controllers to handle the sensorimotor data.
 <i>Despite the captivating demonstrations, it's important to note that the foundational challenges outlined in Moravec's paradox still persist... </i>

-## A Line of Attack to Address Moravec's Paradox?
+## A Line of Attack for Moravec's Paradox?
 In a recent [TED talk](https://youtu.be/LPGGIdxOmWI?si=Wq-C17pjX_LI2lS5), [Prof. Pulkit Agrawal](https://people.csail.mit.edu/pulkitag/) argues that while evolution required millions of years to endow us with locomotion priors/skills, but the development of logic & reasoning abilities occurred more swiftly, driven by the presence of underlying learning capabilities.
 His core argument is that simulation can compensate for millions of years of evolution, allowing us to acquire the necessary priors and [inductive biases](https://www.nvidia.com/en-us/on-demand/session/gtcsj20-s21483/).